japertechnology/aws-lambda-nodejs-catch-all/README.md

 # **AWS-LAMBDA-NODEJS-CATCH-ALL**

-This project implements a universal AWS Lambda entry point using Node.js.
-It analyzes the incoming event and dynamically routes it to the appropriate handler based on the invocation source.
+This project provides a universal AWS Lambda entry point implemented in Node.js.
+It inspects each incoming event and automatically routes it to the appropriate handler based on the invocation source.

 ## Installation